 - Environmental Maintenance – $35-$75

 Sphynx cats make lively companions as they are a very energetic, active, and intelligent cat breed.
-They enjoy being in the company of their owner and loves to spend time with them.
-If you already own a pet, you don’t need to worry because sphynx cats not only make a good companion to humans but also other cats and dogs.
+They enjoy being in the company of their owner and love to spend time with them.
+If you already own a pet, you don’t need to worry because Sphynx cats not only make a good companions to humans but also other cats and dogs.

 According to a study conducted, sphynx cats are the most loving and affectionate cat breed among others.
 They will try every method to keep you happy and entertained.
 Sphynx cats are quite humorous too!
 They are playful and keep doing silly acts to grab your attention.
 You can expect anything from this cat because it will go to any extent to make you feel relaxed, happy, and loved.

 You won’t be surprised to know that the favorite activity of a sphynx cat is to cuddle and sit in your lap.
 If you will bring a sphynx cat home, get ready to be greeted by this bundle of joy every time you return home from work.
 Sphynx cats demand constant companionship, hence if you think you won’t be able to do so, just get two sphynx cats instead of one.
 They will make great companions for each other.
 You can go to online stores where sphynx cats are available for sale.